 Bottom Line: Rapid Typing offers a colorful interface and plenty of flexibility when choosing and editing your lessons.
 It is available in several foreign languages and offers different keyboard styles.

 Typist is a minimal looking touch typing software that is available for free for Mac.
 It offers 9 courses to choose from.
 Each of these course has a number of lessons.
 I found the instructions to be very detailed and the number of lessons is sometimes more than 10.

 Your stats are shown in real time at the bottom of the screen.
 In the Preference section, you can turn off sound, change the background color, and choose typing styles.

-If you have little time on your hand, there is a quick course that will take you through the basics.
+If you have a little time at your hand, there is a quick course that will take you through the basics.

-Bottom Line: Typist offers a minimalist touch typing experience that will get the job done.
-If you are looking for a free software, this is it.
+Bottom Line: Typist offers a minimal touch typing experience that will get the job done.
+If you are looking for free software, this is it.